HamadNasir10/Object-Oriented-Programming-in-Java/README.md

 # Object-Oriented-Programming-in-Java
-This repository conatains Object Oriented Programming course projects.
-All projects are written Java language.
+This repository contains Object Oriented Programming course projects.
+All projects are written in Java language.
 Each folder contains a questionare and solutions codes of its tasks.
 Just open code projects in any IDE preferably Eclipse and run the code.
 In some projects solution of the problem is pasted in .docs file, so copy code from .docs file and paste it IDE and run it.

 All the projects are tested to run on Windows 10.